ryos-io/Rhino-UI/README.md

 > **_NOTE:_** We are just getting started with the platform.
 Feel free to join Rhino PAP community on [Gitter](https://gitter.im/ryos-io/Rhino)

-Rhino PAP is a load and performance testing platform, to run automated and distributed load tests against web services, to assess the performance characteristics of the APIs.
+Rhino PAP is a load and performance testing platform, to run automated and distributed load tests against web services, to assess the performance characteristics of the web and cloud services.
 Rhino PAP consists of several components, like Management UI, Scheduler, Archiver, etc. which enable developers:

 * to run automated performance tests against web services,